2023 Best Film, Video & Photographic Arts Schools in Michigan

 Film majors at GVSU take out an average of $23,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $299.

-You’ll be in good company if you decide to attend College for Creative Studies.
-It ranked #4 on our 2023 Best Film, Video & Photographic Arts Schools in Michigan list.
-Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend College for Creative Studies.
+The school came in at #4 on this year’s Best Film, Video & Photographic Arts Schools in Michigan list.
+Located in the large city of Detroit, CCS is a private not-for-profit college with a small student population.

 While working on their degree, film majors at CCS accumulate an average of around $27,125 in student debt.

-Full Film, Video & Photographic Arts at College for Creative Studies Report
+Read full report on Film, Video & Photographic Arts at College for Creative Studies

 While working on their degree, film majors at WMU accumulate an average of around $27,000 in student debt.

-With a ranking of #6, Central Michigan University did quite well on this year’s best schools for film, video and photographic arts students.
-Central Michigan is a large public school located in the distant town of Mount Pleasant.
+Central Michigan University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #6 on the list.
+Central Michigan is a large public school located in the town of Mount Pleasant.

-Eastern Michigan University came in at #7 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Michigan ranking.
-Eastern Michigan is a fairly large public school located in the suburb of Ypsilanti.
+Eastern Michigan University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #7 on the list.
+Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.

 On average, film graduates from Eastern Michigan take out $28,313 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $232.

-Full Film, Video & Photographic Arts at Eastern Michigan University Report
+Full Film, Video & Photographic Arts at Ferris State University Report

-Oakland University came in at #9 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Michigan ranking.
+Oakland University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #9 on the list.
 Located in the suburb of Rochester Hills, Oakland is a public college with a large student population.

 While working on their degree, film majors at Oakland accumulate an average of around $27,000 in student debt.

-Read full report on Film, Video & Photographic Arts at Oakland University
+Full Film, Video & Photographic Arts at Oakland University Report

-Compass College of Cinematic Arts came in at #10 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Michigan ranking.
-Located in the midsize city of Grand Rapids, Compass College of Cinematic Arts is a private not-for-profit college with a fairly small student population.
+Compass College of Cinematic Arts ranked #10 on this year’s Best Film, Video & Photographic Arts Schools in Michigan list.
+Located in the medium-sized city of Grand Rapids, Compass College of Cinematic Arts is a private not-for-profit school with a small student population.

 The average amount in student loans that film majors at Compass College of Cinematic Arts take out is $21,500.